shohdi/mql-open-trade/README.md

 experts became ready and used live on 08-04-2021 18:22 UTC

+you can use inputs to set the capital percentage , average trade number of hours  (default 48 hour trade)  , direction as buy and sell and Expert random number to recognize trades

+percentageMoney                  the capital percentage timeToTrade                      the average number of hours trade will be tradeDirection                   the direction of the trade (BUY 1 or SELL -1) EXPERT_MAGIC                     Trades magic number

-if you like this work , your donate is appretiated to bitcoin wallet address : bc1q6zrsxk6x6wjj3573s4fee46c8h3wagjskpc6p3
+if you like my work , your donate is appretiated to bitcoin wallet address : bc1q6zrsxk6x6wjj3573s4fee46c8h3wagjskpc6p3